rojanparajuli/rojanparajuli/README.md

 # 👨‍💻 About Me
 Hello!
 I'm **Rojan Parajuli**, a passionate developer with a knack for crafting innovative solutions across multiple platforms.
-With a strong foundation in both **front-end** and **back-end** development, I love to tackle complex challenges and constantly improve my skills.
+With a strong foundation in both **front-end** and **Application** development, I love to tackle complex challenges and constantly improve my skills.

 ---